 If you’re using the Mi 10 Ultra device and want to enable root access via Magisk then this guide is for you.
 In this guide, we have shared with you the steps to Root Mi 10 Ultra using Magisk without TWRP in a very simple way for your ease.

-Every Android user wants to get the most out of it when it comes to the customizations and tweaking your device.
+Every Android user wants to get the most out of it when it comes to the customizations and tweaking of your device.
 Rooting is one of them and offers superuser or administrator access to the user in order to modify the system files and apps easily.
 After enabling root access, users can edit or delete system root directory files, overclock device performance, use rooted apps, install custom modules, etc. There are unlimited possibilities that you can perform on your rooted device easily.

-In order to root your Mi 10 Ultra, we will use the Magisk to patch stock boot image and flash that to your device boot partition.
+In order to root your Mi 10 Ultra, we will use the Magisk to patch the stock boot image and flash that to your device boot partition.
 Now, if you ask why Magisk?
-It’s a system-less root process that doesn’t tamper the system partitions while enabling root access.
+It’s a system-less root process that doesn’t tamper with the system partitions while enabling root access.
 Magisk can also hide online security measures to work apps properly like any banking app, SafetyNet, etc.

 Xiaomi Mi 10 Ultra Specifications:

 Released in August of 2020, the Mi 10 Ultra boasts a massive 6.67″ 1080 x 2340 OLED display with a refresh rate of 120 Hz.
 The display has a notch cutout for the camera and has a tall aspect ratio of 19.5:9.